enspiral/playhouse/README.md

 ###Entities

 Entities are the "Data" part of DCI.
-They represent you Domain models that you probably want to persist to a data store of some sort.
+They represent your Domain models that you probably want to persist to a data store of some sort.
 To avoid the sort of complexity that often occurs in models in Rails apps, Playhouse entities should have no functionality other than defining their data structure and connecting to the persistance layer.